Rotary English Medium School, Ranibennur

 Rotary English Medium School, founded in 1979, was the first English medium school in Ranibennur.

 It was started by the local chapter of the Rotary International Club.
 The school, that started with just two classrooms, is now a junior composite college with a bachelors program spreading over 7 acre.
+The school runs Classes 5 to 10 and is co-educational.
+The medium of instruction in English.
+It has 12 classrooms.

-Among the founding members of the school were Mr Veerabhadra Shetty, Dr K. S. Nadiger, Dr C. V. Punit and other eminent local personalities.
-The first head mistress of the school was Ms. Sumangala.
-She was succeeded by Mrs. Mariamma Mathen, who headed the institution for almost 15 years.
-The school is currently under the management of Mr. V. P. Linganagoudar as general secretary.
+The founding members of the school included Veerabhadra Shetty, KS Nadiger and CV Punit.
+The first head mistress of the school was Sumangala.
+She was succeeded by Mariamma Mathen, who headed the school for almost 15 years.
+The school is managed by body with VP Linganagoudar as general secretary.